ndom91/home2020/blog/plex-setup/2020-07-13-plex-setup.md

   error_page 404 /404.html;
   location = /404.html {
     root /var/www/html/404;
     # internal;
   }

   ssl_certificate /etc/letsencrypt/live/dl.domain.tld/fullchain.pem; # managed by Certbot
   ssl_certificate_key /etc/letsencrypt/live/dl.domain.tld/privkey.pem; # managed by Certbot
+  include /etc/letsencrypt/options-ssl-nginx.conf; # managed by Certbot
+  ssl_dhparam /etc/letsencrypt/ssl-dhparams.pem; # managed by Certbot
 }

 ```

 > Don't forget to swap out `tv.domain.tld` for your chosen tv domain.

-Now you should be able to visit your page and login with the default user:
+Now, visit your chosen URL and login with the default credentials:

 Username: sickchill
 Password: sickchill

-This should immediately be updated in the options (gear icon top right) under **General**.
+Again, this should immediately be updated in the options (gear icon top right) under **General**.

 While we're in the settings, go to **Search Settings** and select the tab **Torrent Search**.

-Here we have to create the connection to qBittorrent.
+Here we can create the connection to qBittorrent.

 So under **Send torrents to:** select `qBittorrent APIv2`.